musicbygraceevelyn/musicbygraceevelyn.github.io/vocal_rep.md

     - songs:
       - A Way Back to Then
       - Secondary Characters
-      collection: Title of Show
+      collection: "[title of show]"
     J.R.
 Brown:
     - songs:
       - Another Life
+      - To Build a Home
       collection: Bridges of Madison County
     - songs:
       - I Can Do Better Than That
-      - "If I Didn’t Believe In You"
+      - If I Didn’t Believe In You
       - Still Hurting
       collection: The Last Five Years
+    - songs:
+      - Stars and the Moon
+      collection: Songs for a New World
     Bryan & DiPietro:
     - songs:
       - Colored Woman